ymolists/website/gitpod/docs/environment-variables.md

 Gitpod supports encrypted, user-specific environment variables.
 They are stored as part of your user settings and can be used to set access tokens, or pass any other kind of user-specific information to your workspaces.

+## Project-Specific Environment Variables

+Environment variables which are defined in [project](/docs/teams-and-projects#projects) settings will be visible in prebuilds, and optionally also in workspaces.
+This is useful for prebuilds to access restricted services.

+**WARNING**
+Care should be taken with secrets.
+Allowing secrets to be accessed from workspaces will expose those secrets to anyone who can open the workspace.

 ### Using the command line: `gp env`

 The `gp` CLI prints and modifies the persistent environment variables associated with your user for the current repository.